cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 # Testing Strategies

 Cypress makes it easy to test the entire lifecycle of AJAX / XHR requests within your application.
 Cypress provides you direct access to the XHR objects, enabling you to make assertions about its properties.
 Additionally you can even stub and mock a request's response.

+{% note warning %}
+Please be aware that Cypress does NOT currently support the Fetch API.
+See {% issue 95 %} for more details and temporary workarounds.
+{% endnote %}

 ***Common testing scenarios:***